Last fact-checked: 26 February 2020

 Stroll leisurely around city parks, such as the People’s Park, and enjoy the peace and quiet – except at the weekend where you can take part in public Zumba.
 Or enjoy the sunrise at the Baywalk and take in the views of the glistening bay, the David and Mermaid of Copenhagen statues and Mount Apo.

 Unique attractions, such as D’Bone Collector Museum are worth seeking out.
-Exhibiting a range of animal skeletons from around the world it is a fascinating and thought-provoking experience, with knowledgeable staff who are informative about how the collection came about.
+Exhibiting a range of animal skeletons from around the world it is a fascinating and thought-provoking experience, with knowledgeable staff who are informed about how the collection came about.

 This is a very safe city, despite terrorist activity taking part elsewhere (and far away from danger) on the island of Mindanao, with all the amenities and facilities you would expect to find in any modern city.
 For business and holiday travelers alike, it is little wonder why it is so popular, and if you are visiting for dental care you will not be disappointed by all it has to offer.

 Filipino dentists offer comparable services to those offered by Western dentists, with regulated training, qualifications and professional registrations.
 Moreover, cross-border training and attempts to establish international standards means that Davao City dentists are just as likely to be affiliated with professional organizations such as the International Congress of Oral Implantologists, or the International Association for Orthodontics, as are dentists, say in the United States.

 Dental tourism has been around in the Philippines for a number of decades and it ranks high on the top medical tourism destinations in the world, with cheap and frequent air travel making it a viable destination for low-cost dentistry for travelers from across the world, and particularly Aussies and Kiwis.
 If you’re feeling the pinch and finding dental prices at home too much, then combining your dental care with a holiday could be the answer:

 • Average cost of dental implant and crown in Australia AUD $3,800; Aa a dentist in Davao City AUD $2,400

 (Image by Bro.
 Jeffrey Ploquinto, SJ)